 - 1. Smoking is not permitted in any building. - 2.
 The presence or use of candles, incense burners, oil lamps, and other open-flame devices is not permitted in on-campus housing facilities. - 3.
 The presence or use of torchiere halogen floor lamps is not permitted in any building. - 4.
-Individuals shall not obstruct or tamper with fire safety equipment (e.g., sprinklers, fire alarms, fire extinguishers). - 5.
+Individuals shall not obstruct or tamper with fire safety equipment (e.g., sprinklers, fire alarms, extinguishers). - 5.
 The possession or use of fireworks is not permitted. - 6.
-Occupant-provided refrigerators and microwaves are not permitted in on-campus housing facilities. - 7.
-Cooking devices other than those provided in the room by the University are not permitted in on-campus housing facilities.
+Occupant-provided refrigerators and microwaves are not permitted in on-campus housing facilities.